natcap/invest/doc/api-docs/scripting.rst

 2. **Put pip on the PATH.**

    The ``pip`` utility for installing python packages is already included with Python 2.7.9 and later.
-Be sure to add ``C:\Python27\Scripts`` to the Windows PATH environment variable so that ``pip`` can be called from the command line without needing to use its full path.
+Be sure to add ``C:\Python37\Scripts`` (or your custom install location) to the Windows PATH environment variable so that ``pip`` can be called from the command line without needing to use its full path.

    After this is done (and you've opened a new command-line window), you will be able to use ``pip`` at the command-line to install packages like so::